GNUKalashnikov/ansible/README.md

 **Secret Values**
 Keys, passwords, api-keys can be stored and accessed a number of ways.
-One way is creating some hardcoded values within a directory; or using ansible-vault
+One way is creating some hard-coded values within a directory; or using ansible-vault

 1. `ansible-vault create secret.yml`
 This will prompt for a password and once createad, looking into will show a encrypted file.
 To access the files content once more use:
 2. `ansible-vault edit location/secret.enc`

+## ansible-vault

+`ansible-vault encrypt @location-to-file` - will encrypt a preexisting file `ansible-vault decrypt @location-to-file` - will decrypt a file permanently `ansible-vault create @location-to-file` - will essentially `touch` a new encrypted file `ansible-vault view @location-to-file` - will essentially `cat` a encrypted file

-### Injecting vallues from ansible secrets to a file for docker to pickup
+### Injecting values from ansible secrets to a file for docker to pickup
 We want to create a way where we specify secrets and anonymously send them to our docker-compose file location into a made `.env`, where we replace the values with the attributes assigned from our ansible-vault.

 ## Running the playbook with the vault
-glace at a redhat resources: [Ansible-vault](https://www.redhat.com/sysadmin/ansible-playbooks-secrets) *Note* the `@` sign is very neccessary
+glace at a redhat resources: [Ansible-vault](https://www.redhat.com/sysadmin/ansible-playbooks-secrets) *Note* the `@` sign is very necessary

 `ansible-playbook main.yml -e @group_vars/all/nextcloud.enc --ask-become-pass --ask-vault-pass`

 ## Adding cron file we need to refresh feeds within nextcloud
-*How is this achived?*
+*How is this achieved?*
 1. a one liner that triggers at a certain point in time
-2. Send the one liner under root to something like crontab Need to find out what the file i'm in need to cron
+2. Send the one liner under root to something like crontab Need to find out what the file I'm in need to cron